lifting-bits/mcsema/README.md

 ## External Code
 mcsema uses external code which has been included in this source release:
- * LLVM 3.2
+ * LLVM
  * Google Protocol Buffers
  * Boost

-mcsema also uses external code which has **not** been included in this source release, but is freely available:
+mcsema uses Intel Pin 2.10 which has not been included in this source release, but is freely available.
+Pin is used only for testing of instruction semantics and is not required to use the library.
- * Intel Pin 2.10

 ## Contact

-For any questions, contact opensource@trailofbits.com.
+For any questions, contact mcsema@trailofbits.com.

-There is a mailing list dedicated to mcsema: mcsema-dev@googlegroups.com.
-It can also be accessed via web at: https://groups.google.com/forum/?hl=en#!forum/mcsema-dev